Tornike-Skhulukhia/CLI-Chess/README.md

 # Why does it exist?
 To play directly or use as a standalone basic chess engine

+# What it allows to do
+. playing chess using 1 or 2 player
+. customize styling of cells and pieces separately for each player . identify checks and checkmates
+.
+Handling special cases like En passant and Castling .
+Loading written chess games using their chess notations

 # How to install?
-If you plan to just Play it, the only requirement will be rich
+If you plan to just Play it, the only requirement will be rich for nice UI
 ```bash
 python3 -m pip install rich
 ```